isc-projects/bind9/bin/nsupdate/nsupdate.rst

    This option sets use of IPv6 only.

+.. option:: -A tlscafile

+   This option specifies the file of the certificate authorities (CA) certificates (in PEM format) in order to verify the remote server TLS certificate when using DNS-over-TLS (DoT), to achieve Strict or Mutual TLS.
+When used, it will override the certificates from the global certificates store, which are otherwise used by default when :option:`-S` is enabled.
+This option can not be used in conjuction with :option:`-O`, and it implies :option:`-S`.

 .. option:: -C

    Overrides the default `resolv.conf` file.
 This is only intended for testing.